seyramgabriel/brokencrystals/README.md

 ![Screenshot (108)](https://github.com/user-attachments/assets/0f60ddb8-5ae1-463f-9ea6-cce22a7097d5)

-# Automate deployment to AWS EKS
+# Automate deployment to AWS EKS and manage secrets with AWS Secrets Manager

 After a sast scan has been performed, if you are satisfied with the security analysis or have taken remedial actions, you can go ahead to deploy the pushed images.